ocryptocode/ocryptocode/README.md

-I am the CEO- villager of https://x.com/vortex_capital_ , ambassador, and community builder..
+I am the CEO- villager of https://x.com/vortex_capital_ , ambassador, and community builder

+I have many names and many projects

-I build a coding legacy — projects that reflect my passion.
+I build a coding and a project building legacy — projects that reflect my passion.
 These repositories act as proof-of-work (POW) and are part of one unified ecosystem

 This repository also serves as my resume, it's the beginning of everything